Dug up a prop in my yard. Please help identify.

 As previously stated, this a Hamilton Standard 6501A-0 blade.
 The pitch setting painted on the blade are "Low 22' High 49".
 With this pitch setting it would be used on a single engine aircraft, and not on the DC-4/C-54.

 I agree.
-Most of the baldes used for the F4U Corsair and F6F Hellcat were of the 24/65 or 26/65.
-However I found a such shots ... believing the captions it seems that it is the Grumman TBM-3E Avenger had the blade type for its prop.
+Most of the blades used for the F4U Corsair and F6F Hellcat were of the 24/65 or 26/65.
+However I found the shots ... believing the captions it seems that the Grumman TBM-3E Avenger had the blade type for its prop.
 The planes were also transferred to the Royal Canadian Navy.
-The TBM-3E of the Cavanaugh Flight Museum has the same prop blades for the 13 foot 1 inch diameter unit.
-Also a couple of other kites of the TBM-3E in museums with the DWG 6501A-0 and R6501A-0 and 6507A-0 blades but of the same angle range.
+A couple of the TBM-3Es of the different museums have the DWG 6501A-0 and R6501A-0 and 6507A-0 blades of the same angle range for their 13 foot 1 inch diameter unit.

 40028573860_4f0a740d1f_z.jpg